nonplayer/hammercrawl/hc_core_player.md

 **Case, Scroll:** Scroll cases are specialized bag items designed solely for the purpose of safely transporting paper.
 Each case can safely hold either a single spell scroll, or up to five rolled-up maps or other documents.

+**Clothing:** Includes a small variety of items of the listed class of attire.
+Includes suitable shoes or boots.
+Usually required for social functions.

 **Healing Potion:** Requires a full round to consume, healing 1d6+1 HP.

 **Lantern:** Primarily used as a group bright light sources.
 Making use of a Lantern for this purpose requires the expenditure of one flask worth of lantern oil.
 A lit lantern lasts 24 Beats (4 hours), giving a 40-foot radius of weak light.
 See the "Light and Darkness" rules in the "Playing Your Character" chapter for further details.

 **Lantern Hook:** A special rigged hook that attaches to a backpack and curves over the character's head.
 Can mount (contain) a single lantern overhead, allowing an active light source without a dedicated hand to hold it.
 Adds significant height, and counts against the backpacks slots.

+**Quiver:** Quivers are specialized bag items designed solely for the purpose of safely transporting ammunition for Bows and Crossbows.
+Each "slot" in the bag can hold either arrows or bolts.

 **Rations, All:** Required for camping and a few other effects.
 Fresh rations are cheapest, but spoil quickly.
 Preserved rations are expensive, but resist spoilage in dungeons.